Treating Airway at Your Dental Practice

 Publisher, Dental Marketing Journal

-Dr. Hindin, known to just about everyone as “Howie”, offers his views on his life and career, the future of dentistry and why treating airway issues at your dental practice can be a life-saver to patients and a win-win for your business.
+Dr. Hindin, known to just about everyone as “Howie”, offers his views on his life and career, the future of dentistry and why treating airway issues can be a life-saver to patients and a win-win for your practice.

 About Dr. Hindin

 An acknowledged pioneer in the relationship between dental issues and whole body health, Dr. Hindin is Founder and President of the American Academy of Physiological Medicine & Dentistry, a professional group dedicated to collaborative treatment of airway issues and to the promotion of airway health.
 He is also Founder and President of the Foundation for Airway Health a mission to educating the public to recognize and receive treatment for airway issues.